PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:04:15
+Last updated: 2024-04-02 19:04:48
-Random Quote: I believe that we are fundamentally the same and have the same basic potential. - Dalai Lama
+Random Quote: Be slow to fall into friendship; but when thou art in, continue firm and constant. - Isocrates